Understanding Your Financial Aid

 Sibling Enrollment and Verification

 The concurrent enrollment of siblings affects the family contribution.
-We use the federal definition of sibling enrollment for federal/state/outside aid and institutional definition for Saint Anselm need-based aid.
+We use the federal definition of sibling enrollment for financial aid.
+For students first enrolled at Saint Anselm College prior to Spring 2022, we use an institutional definition for Saint Anselm need-based aid.

 - Receiving grant-in-aid benefits to cover direct educational costs such as: